 Output Files:

 This tool produces a single output CSV file as defined in the outputFile parameter in the input control file.
-The structure of the file is like the output of ca-dosecalc except that there is an additional column containing the dose for every COPC and a final column denoting the sum of the doses.
+The structure of the file is like the output of ca-dosecalc except that there is an additional column containing the pathway dose for each COPC and a final column denoting the total pathway dose from all COPCs.
 Each row in the file corresponds to a unique timestep, row, layer, column and exposure route.

 The first row is header text with column names.
 The number of columns depends on the number of COPCs specified in the input control file.